 - A social event with the Workshop participants

-Tamás and his TA remain available for up to four Skype appointments per participant.
+Tamás and his expert post-doc remain available for up to four Skype appointments per participant.
 You are also welcome to email them for further guidance.